scmschmidt/trento_checks_for_supportconfig/README.md

 To update the installation:

   1. Enter the repo directory.
-  1. Stop Wanda and all support config containers: `..TBD..`
   1. Update the repo: `git pull`
   1. Delete the existing setup: `./uninstall`
   1. Install the updated version: `./install`

+> :warning: An uninstallation stops and removes the Wanda container as well as all supportconfig containers.

 ## Removal